 The infrapatellar fat pad helps to ensure that there is smooth motion between the knee and its anterior bones, muscles, ligaments, and tendons.
 In addition to facilitating smooth movements, the infrapatellar fat pad also cushions the impact a person’s upper body weight has on the knees and lower legs.

-infrapatellar fat pad impingement occurs when the structures of the knee begin to “pinch” the infrapatellar fat pad and apply an irregular amount of pressure to the nerves within it.
-This pinching and added pressure induce pain and discomfort and may lead to a number of unwanted symptoms.
+Infrapatellar fat pad impingement occurs when the structures of the knee begin to “pinch” the infrapatellar fat pad and apply an irregular amount of pressure to the nerves within it.
+This added pressure induces pain and discomfort and may lead to some unwanted symptoms.

-When the knee is in its extended position, the infrapatellar fat pad feels the most amount of pressure, therefore, the most common symptoms of infrapatellar fat pad impingement occur in this position.
+The most common symptoms of infrapatellar fat pad impingement occur in the extended position – when the majority of pressure is applied.
 Though infrapatellar fat pad impingement symptoms are most common in extension, the pain may be provoked in flexion (bending the knee) as the infrapatellar fat pad becomes trapped within the structures in the knee.

 Causes of Knee Fat Pad Impingement